 After the Mongol invasion in 1242, the town was rebuilt in a slightly different location to the south after 1246.
 The expenses were paid by Queen Mary’s personal jewelry that she had brought from Greece.
 She wanted to build a shelter for the nuns who lived on the Island of the Rabbits (now Margarate Island) between Buda and Pest.
 The construction was finished between 1253-1254.
 King Béla IV gifted Visegrád and Pilis County to the Queen in 1259.
 The lower castle was finished in the 1260s.

 We know that the guards of the castle rebelled against the king in 1321, though.
-It was the year when Csák Máté died and two years later King Robert relocated his seat from Temesvár to Visegrád.
+It was the year when Csák Máté died and two years later King Károly Róbert relocated his seat from Temesvár to Visegrád.
 Thus, he made Visegrád his hometown, the royal seat of Hungary.
-Being the strongest castle of the kingdom, the Sacred Crown of the Hungarians was also taken there and it had been guarded in the citadel for about two hundred years.
+Being the strongest castle of the kingdom, the Holy Crown of the Hungarians was also taken there and it had been guarded in the citadel for about two hundred years.

-Later, when the Hungarian King Louis I was crowned as King of Poland in 1370, the Polish Crown was also taken to the citadel.
+Later, when the Hungarian King Lajos (Louis) I was crowned as King of Poland in 1370, the Polish Crown was also taken to the citadel.
 Visegrád was the place where the severely wounded King Károly II died in 1386 after he had been assassinated by Lord Forgách Balázs, hired by the Queen.
+(Please, note that I use the Oriental name order for Hungarians where family names come first.)

-King Sigismund was crowned in 1387 and ruled the kingdom from Visegrád.
-During the reign of King Sigismund aka Zsigmond (later Holy Roman Emperor) the rebelling oligarchs arrested the king and kept him in custody in Visegrád in 1401 before taking him to Siklós castle.
-There was an interesting incident in 1403 that shows us how important the Sacred Crown was.
 The noblemen rebelled again and it was the Archbishop of Esztergom, Kanizsai János who led them.
-They wanted to replace Zsigmond with the son of late King Károly II (the one who had died at Visegrád in 1386) so they invited Prince Nápolyi László from Naples to the country.
+They wanted to replace Zsigmond with the son of the late King Károly II (the one who had died at Visegrád in 1386) so they invited Prince Nápolyi László from Naples to the country.
 The Legate of the Pope gave a “temporary” crown and the young man was crowned with it in Zagreb.

-Seeing this, Sigismund went to Visegrád where he displayed himself with the “valid crown” on his head for everyone to see, knowing that Hungarians accepted only that king who was crowned with the crown of Saint Stephen (István).
+Seeing this, Sigismund went to Visegrád where he displayed himself with the “valid crown” on his head for everyone to see, knowing that Hungarians accepted only that king who was crowned with the crown of Saint István (Stephen).
 Then, he appointed Lord Korbáviai Károly as the castellan of Visegrád.
-After these, Zsigmond moved the royal seat to Buda between 1405 and 1408 and the Sacred Crown was temporarily carried to Buda castle, too.
+After these, King Zsigmond moved the royal seat to Buda between 1405 and 1408, and the Holy Crown was temporarily carried to Buda castle, too.

 King Matthias Corvinus of Hungary used Visegrád as a country residence.
 The Hungarians’ Holy Crown had been guarded in its castle during the Anjou kings of Hungary as a law was made in 1492 that regulated its protection.
 It was when the control over the lower castle and the citadel were separated: the citadel belonged to the Crown Guards while the lower fort remained the king’s domain.
 Take a look at this animation video about King Matthias’ palace in Visegrád, with English subtitles: